 Hours of Operation

 A farmers market is a great place to buy fresh, local, healthy food.
-It's also a great opportunity to support local business.
-To make it easier for residents to shop fresh and local, the Town of Weymouth has partnered with the Weymouth Food Pantry to increase the market's capacity to accept non-cash payments.
+It's also a great opportunity to support farms and small businesses.
+To make it easier for residents to shop fresh and local, the Town of Weymouth has partnered with the Weymouth Food Pantry to increase the capacity of market shoppers to use non-cash payments.

 |Why shop fresh and local?|

 There are 3.5 times as many U.S. farmers over the age of 65 as there are under 35.
 Farmers markets provide one of the only low-barrier entry points for new farmers.
 50 percent of farmers selling at markets derive at least half their revenue from market sales.

 Growers selling locally create 13 full-time jobs per $1 million in revenue earned.
 Those not selling locally create only three.
 Locally-owned retailers, such as farmers markets, return more than three times as much of their sales to the local economy compared to chain competitors.

 Markets bring fresh food to neighborhoods that need it most. $20.2 million in SNAP benefits were spent at farmers markets in 2016.
 60 percent of farmers market shoppers in low-income neighborhoods say that their market had better prices than the grocery store.

 Locally or regionally sourced produce travels about 27 times less distance than conventionally sourced produce.
 81 percent of farmers selling at farmers markets incorporate cover crops, reduced tillage, on-site composting, and other soil health practices into their operations.

 People who shop at farmers markets have 15-20 social interactions per visit.
 Those who shop at grocery stores experience just 1-2.
 Proximity to farmers markets is associated with lower body mass index (BMI).